Exactly solvable conformal field theories: Introduction

-We strive to give simple derivations of non-trivial results, without introducing too many auxiliary objects that are later discarded.
+We strive to give simple derivations of nontrivial results, without introducing too many auxiliary objects that are later discarded.
 The calculations are not all done in detail in this text, but they are doable with reasonable effort.
-Readers who want formal exercises are directed to earlier texts in the same spirit: the minimal review \cite{rib16}, and the more extended review \cite{rib14}.
-Further exercises can be found in a Wikiversity course \cite{rib25}, which is partly based on this text.
+Readers who want formal exercises are directed to earlier texts in the same spirit: the minimal review \cite{rib16}, and the longer review \cite{rib14}.
+Further exercises can be found in a Wikiversity course \cite{rib25}, which is mostly based on this text.

 Technical terms that are defined in this text can be found in the index.
 We also use standard terms that we do not define, because adequate definitions are easily found in Wikipedia or other resources.
 For example, the definitions of an \textit{irreducible representation}, an \textit{indecomposable representation} or a \textit{projective representation} are found in Wikipedia as the first results of searches for these terms.